 - 1. In considering a Special Exception application, the following factors will be given reasonable consideration, in addition to any other factors provided by the Zoning Ordinance: - a.
 Consistency with the General Plan; - b.
 Land use compatibility, including impacts to the surrounding area; - c.
 Impacts to natural, environmental, and heritage resources; - d.
 Impacts to public services, utilities, and infrastructure; - e.
 Consistency with the Countywide Transportation Plan; and - f.
 Mitigation of impacts. - 2.
-For modifications pursuant to Section 10.11.01.A.3., Use-Specific Standards use-specific standards pursuant to Section 4.01.A. (by Minor Special Exception), or other sections, in addition to the factors in Section 10.11.01.D.1., the following factors will be given reasonable consideration: - a.
+For modifications pursuant to Section 10.11.01.A.3., use-specific standards pursuant to Section 4.01.A. (by Minor Special Exception), or other sections, in addition to the factors in Section 10.11.01.D.1., the following factors will be given reasonable consideration: - a.
 Whether the modification achieves the Purpose of the chapter or section from which the modification is sought; and - b.
-Modifications to Chapter 9 meet the applicable requirements of Section 9.01.H-., Section 9.02.H., or Section 9.02.H03.D. - H.A.
-Limitations after Denial or Withdrawal.
-No new application concerning any or all of the same property, which is substantially the same as the one denied or withdrawn, will be accepted for review within 12 months of the date of such denial or withdrawal. - E. Appeals of the Board of Supervisors' final decision are to the Loudoun Limitations after Denial or Withdrawal.
-No new application concerning any or all of the same property, which is substantially the same as the one denied or withdrawn, will be accepted for review within 12 months of the date of such denial or withdrawal. - E.F.
-Appeals.
-Appeals of the Board of Supervisors' final decision are to the Loudoun Circuit Court in accordance with the Code of Virginia. - F.G.
-Scope of Approval.
+Modifications to Chapter 9 meet the applicable requirements of Section 9.01.H., Section 9.02.H., or Section 9.03.D. - E. Limitations after Denial or Withdrawal.
+No new application concerning any or all of the same property, which is substantially the same as the one denied or withdrawn, will be accepted for review within 12 months of the date of such denial or withdrawal. - F. Appeals.
+Appeals of the Board of Supervisors' final decision are to the Loudoun Circuit Court in accordance with the Code of Virginia. - G. Scope of Approval.
 Special Exception approval allows for the establishment of the specified use or modification within the period of validity provided below; it does not grant other development approvals required by the Zoning Ordinance. - 1.
 Conformance with Conditions of Approval.
-Any Special Exception approval granted by the Board of Supervisors may only be implemented in strict accordance with the conditions of approval for the Special Exception imposed by the Board of Supervisors.

-2. Related Applications.
+Any Special Exception approval granted by the Board of Supervisors may only be implemented in strict accordance with the conditions of approval for the Special Exception imposed by the Board of Supervisors. - 2.
+Related Applications.

 - a.
 All Site Plan, subdivision plat, building permit, or Certificate of Occupancy applications submitted for the development or use of the property in accordance with the Special Exception must be in substantial conformance with the approved Special Exception. - b.
 No development or use may be approved by any County official in the absence of such conformance. - 3.
 Guarantee Construction of Improve-ments.
-The Zoning Administrator may require a guarantee, satisfactory to the Board of Supervisors, in an amount sufficient for and conditioned upon the construction, installation, provision, or performance of any public improvements, site improvements, facilities, or obligations required by the proffered conditions-of approval for the Special Exception. - a.
-The This guarantee will be required prior to the approval of the applicable construction plans and profiles, site plan, or subdivision application. - a.b.
-The Zoning Administrator mustBoard of Supervisors or its agent may reduce or release this guarantee upon satisfactory evidence that the construction, installation, provision, or performance of such

-- improvements, facilities, or obligations has been completed in whole or substantially in part as determined by the Zoning Administrator. - b.
-Said guarantee will be required prior to the approval of the applicable construction profile and plan, Site Plan or Subdivision application. - 4.
-Establishment of Use.
-Special Exception.
-To establish the Special Exception-use, the zoning and/or building permits must be issued and work commenced and diligently pursued, or a Certificate of Occupancy is issued.
+The Zoning Administrator may require a guarantee in an amount sufficient for and conditioned upon the construction, installation, provision, or performance of any public improvements, site improvements, facilities, or obligations required by the conditions of approval for the Special Exception. - a.
+This guarantee will be required prior to the approval of the applicable construction plans and profiles, site plan, or subdivision application. - b.
+The Zoning Administrator must reduce or release this guarantee upon satisfactory evidence that the construction, installation, provision, or performance of such improvements, facilities, or obligations has been completed in whole or substantially in part as determined by the Zoning Administrator. - 4.
+Establishment of Special Exception.
+To establish the Special Exception, the zoning and/or building permits must be issued and work commenced and diligently pursued, or a Certificate of Occupancy is issued.
 If no building or zoning permit is required, then a Site Plan or Subdivision application, must be received and diligently pursued to approval.